pip-services/pip-services-docs/content/en/net/messaging/queues/messaging_capabilities.md

 The MessagingCapabilities class allows you to create data objects that contain supported capabilities of message queues.

-Important points
+**Important points**

-- If certain capability is not supported a queue will throw a NotImplemented exception.
+- If certain capability is not supported, a queue will throw a NotImplemented exception.

 ### Constructors